 Adverse Media Screening

 There are Adverse Media data about many different types of people and institutions in a day.
 Manually scanning this Adverse Media data is extremely difficult, and the risk of errors is high.
-Companies prefer to use Adverse Media Screening software to get an accurate Adverse Media scan and save their time.
+Companies prefer to use Adverse Media Screening software to get an accurate Adverse Media scan and save time.
 Adverse Media Screening is a service that allows searching for negative media and negative news about a person or business from different channels.
-Adverse Media Screening is an important part of Know Your Customer and Anti-Money Laundering processes because Adverse Media Screening enables businesses to identify and protect from risks.
+Adverse Media Screening is an important part of the KYC and AML processes because Adverse Media Screening enables businesses to identify and protect from risks.

 The Importance and Benefits of Adverse Media Screening

-Powered by artificial intelligence, Adverse Media Screening speeds up scanning processes and also reduces false positives.
-Along with machine learning algorithms, it finds all possible connections of people such as Political Exposed Persons (PEP) and Ultimate Beneficial Ownership (UBO) to crime.
-At the same time, Adverse Media Screening data includes sanction data of many authorities such as OFAC, HMT, and Adverse Media data from similar sources.
+- Along with machine learning algorithms, it finds all possible connections of people, such as Political Exposed Persons (PEP) and Ultimate Beneficial Ownership (UBO), to crime.
+At the same time, Adverse Media Screening data includes sanction data of many authorities, such as OFAC and HMT, and Adverse Media data from similar sources.
 In this way, companies can check their customers' profiles and partners in global and national sanctions lists with this data.

 Sanction Scanner's Adverse Media Screening Software